cogentcore/core/README.md

 * arg view / dialog and button tags

 * DND for slices, trees: need the restore under vp, draw vp sequence to work right -- maybe after new rendering.

-* fix issue with tiny window and dialog not scrolling and blocking interface

 * Structview: condshow / edit